pentzagon/Eth_price_negotiation/README.md

 - Clone this repo to your local machine

 # Instructions For Use
-Open the Ganache client then run the following commands from the command line within the 'Eth_price_negotiation' directory of your cloned copy:
+Open the Ganache client then run the following commands from the command line within the 'price_negotiation' directory of your cloned copy:
 - truffle compile
 - Start Ganache
 - truffle migrate --reset